decentraland/social-client/rust/README.md

 - `flow1`: User A sends a friendship request and then cancels it.
 - `flow2`: User A sends a friendship request, User B accepts the friendship, and then User A deletes it.
-- `flow3`: Sends a friendship request and then rejects it.
+- `flow3`: User A sends a friendship request and then User B rejects it.

 You can specify the flow to execute as a command-line argument.
 Here's how to run the client with each flow: